 Guests who also stayed at the same Airbnb as I referred me to the Buckstaff Bathhouse.
 I think it’s the oldest one there.
 They enjoyed their visit, so I thought I would too.
 Though I did, it was not the highlight of my visit to Hot Springs.
 I got there early and waited in line for over 25 mins.
 The hot water in the tub was good, but I think the air conditioning wasn’t working because it was stuffy.
 Not sure why people go crazy over the bathhouses.
 I didn’t find it to be a big deal.
 If I go back, I’ll look for a more luxury bathhouse that perhaps fancies my taste better.
 But that’s just my opinion.
 It is, however, a perfect place to go for your first visit to a bathhouse.
-Otherwise, you might want to explore the other bath houses before making your selection.
+Otherwise, you might want to explore the other bath houses before selecting.
 I did feel good the next day.

 Horseback Riding At De Gray Lake Resort State Park, Arkansas

 When I left Hot Springs, I took another route towards DeGray Lake, which I’ve heard only great things about.
 I had picked up a brochure about guided trail rides there, and since I love to ride horses, I wanted to ride on this trip.
 So, I made a last-minute reservation, and off I went about three hours south.
 The time was right as I was the only person who signed up to ride, so my guide and I were off, and I got the whole spill like a private lesson.
 We saw a couple of doe with their fawns mingling in the trees.
 It was a lovely ride.